PSD2: Secure at the interface with tomorrow’s banking

 Your advantages at a glance

-eIDAS-compliant production and test certificates
+eIDAS-compliant production certificates

 Data protection compliant

 PSD2 for fintechs and banks – Key facts at a glance

 The second Payment Services Directive (PSD2) set in motion a revolution in electronic payments.
 Since mid-September 2019, banks in the EU must ensure that third-party providers can access their customer account data and they must provide an interface (API) for this purpose.
 This interface is secured by qualified website authentication certificates (QWACs).
 In return, third-party providers must register with the Federal Financial Supervisory Authority (BaFin).
 In other countries, providers register with the respective banking supervisory authority.
 To access the bank accounts, they also need qualified website certificates or qualified seal certificates (QSeal).
 D-Trust, a subsidiary of the Bundesdruckerei Group, is one of the few qualified trust service providers in Europe to offer these certificates.

 The second Payment Services Directive obliges banks to allow third parties to access their customer account data.
 The PSD2 is opening up enormous opportunities for new providers, but banks too can benefit, for instance, by cooperating with start-ups or expanding their own service portfolio to include these new services.
 There is no doubt that the directive serves open banking and promotes competition.
 However, it also imposes much stricter security requirements on fintechs.

 First of all, only providers of online payment services are required to implement PSD2.
 To be able to use the banks' interface, third-party providers need a license with defined access rights.
 These licenses are issued by BaFin or a comparable European authority.
 Once the license has been issued, the provider requires a QWAC to secure communications.
 In this way, the provider identifies itself to the bank as a holder of the BaFin license.
 The bank may also require the additional use of a QSeal to prevent signed data from being changed.Veränderungen schützt.